den-materials/create-an-issue-project3/readme.md

 ## This Weekends Assignment

-### Make Your Project 1 Games Portfolio Worthy!
+### Make Your Project 2 Apps Portfolio Worthy!

-This weekend you will do the following things to make this game worthy of your Portfolio!
+This weekend you will do the following things to make this full-stack app worthy of your Portfolio!

-1. Refactor your game into OOP if you haven't already done it.
+1. Split out your model(s), view(s), and controller(s) into their own directories.
 2. Solve *at least two* the issues on your repo.
 But as many as you reasonably can.
 Read up on [how to solve an issue and close it with a simple commit message](https://help.github.com/articles/closing-issues-via-commit-messages/)
-3. Put some extra work into the design of your game.
+3. Put some extra work into the design of your app.
 Make it beautiful!
 Make it modern!
 Add bootstrap if you like!
 Add some animations!
 Go nuts.
-4. Host your site on GitHub Pages.
-It's easy!
-Check the docs [here](https://pages.github.com/)

-Your result will be a beautiful, functional Browser game using the sophisticated object oriented pattern that employers usually want their developers to know!
-And to think it's only the end of Week 3!
+Your result will be a beautiful, functional full-stack app using all the technology concepts that employers usually want their developers to know!

 ### Additional Resources